 The actor model prohibits sharing memory by encapsulating mutable state inside light-weight sequential constructs called actors.
 Actors communicate via message passing and their operations always execute sequentially, thus avoiding concurrency problems.
-The actor model is related to Communicating Sequential Processes (CSP) introduced by Hoare in [15], and became popular with the advent of the Erlang programming language.
-Since then, many languages (e.g. Scala, Google Go, StreamIt, DryadLINQ) and frameworks (e.g. Akka, ActorKit) have embraced similar models.
+The actor model is based on Communicating Sequential Processes (CSP) introduced by Hoare in [9], and became popular with the advent of the Erlang programming language.
+Since then, many languages (e.g. Scala and Google Go) and frameworks (e.g. Akka, ActorKit) have embraced this model.
 The actor model is very effective when applicable, but some problems are difficult to formulate within its restrictions.
 Furthermore, it requires changing the way most programmers think about concurrency.